allench119/UofT-Course-Timetable-API/README.md

 # UofT-Course-Timetable-API

-An API devoted to providing a perfect solution to developers who want to work with the Uoft timetable but hate to parse their ugly pages
+An API devoted to providing a perfect solution to developers who want to work with the Uoft timetable but hate to parse their ugly pages.
 It's built on Google App Engine and a part of my course scheduling app.
 Everyone is welcome to use the parsers.

 #Usage